Daniel-AnTra/Final-Project-Assessment-for-Scalefocus-Academy/README.md

 4. Named the deployment : final-project-wp-scalefocus.
 5. Deployed the helm chart using the Jenkins pipeline.
 Here is the output:

             Started by user Daniel Jovevski
             [Pipeline] Start of Pipeline
             [Pipeline] node
-            Running on Jenkins in C:\ProgramData\Jenkins\.jenkins\workspace\final-project-wp-scalefocus@2
+            Running on Jenkins in C:\ProgramData\Jenkins\.jenkins\workspace\final-project-wp-scalefocus
             [Pipeline] {
             [Pipeline] withEnv
             [Pipeline] {